Is an E-Scooter a Motor Vehicle?

 It is important for users to understand the specific laws and regulations that apply to electric scooters in their area.
 This may include adhering to traffic signals, using designated bike lanes or paths, and respecting the flow of traffic.

-See also How to Unlock Gotrax Scooter: A Step-by-Step Guide
+See also How to Hotwire a Lime Scooter: A Step-by-Step Guide

 Additionally, helmet use and maximum speed limits may also be enforced to ensure safety on public roads.
 Users should consult their local traffic laws and regulations to determine the legal requirements for operating an electric scooter in their city or region.